State and Local Policy Database

 Building Energy Code Compliance and EnforcementList All

-Tampa does not have any full-time employees solely dedicated to energy code enforcement.
-The city does not require plan reviews, site inspections, or performance testing as a means of compliance verification.
+Tampa does not require plan reviews, site inspections, or performance testing as a means of compliance verification.
 Tampa offers upfront support for energy code compliance through energy code workshops.
+We were unable to determine the amount of staff effort dedicated to energy code enforcement.

 Policies Targeting Existing BuildingsList All